Classification-group09/classsification-of-Buddhist-Religious-Item/README.md

 #### Gyalpozhing College of Information Technology (Bachelor of Science in Information Technology) third year project.

-This web-application was built to classify six different type of Buddhist religious item.
+This web-application is built to classify six different type of Buddhist religious item.
 This web-application uses Deep Learning algorithm (Convolutional Neural Network) to classify the religious item into their respective class.

 Website built using: HTML/CSS/JS, Bootstrap, Flask, Python